 Gain an understanding of the basic building blocks of musical theory and notation.
 This free course, An introduction to music theory, will introduce you to music staves, clefs, rhythmic and pitch values, rhythmic metre and time signatures.
 This OpenLearn course provides an introduction to music theory pitched at a level equivalent to Grades 1–3 of the Associated Board of the Royal Schools of Music theory exams.
 You can test your understanding as you proceed by completing simple multiple-choice questions.

 After studying this course, you should be able to:

-- have a satisfactory understanding of the basic building blocks of musical theory and notation;
+- understand the basic building blocks of musical theory and notation

-- have an understanding of music theory comparable to that demanded by Grade 3 of the Associated Board of the Royals Schools of Music theory syllabus;
+- understand music theory to the level demanded by Grade 3 of the Associated Board of the Royals Schools of Music theory syllabus

-- have an understanding of music theory that enables you to move on to Open University Level 2 and Level 3 Music courses, e.g. A224 Inside Music.
+- understand music theory to a level required to move on to Open University Level 2 and Level 3 Music courses, e.g. A224 Inside Music.

 - Current section: Introduction